Modeling Interface

 Set the render style of the parts, the render style is shown as the following image, the default display is coloring.

-# Display and hide tool
+# Display Toolbar

 Unified management size, constraints, coordinate system, origin and other display state.